-CNPA and other state press associations offer a regular article on rural health issues of interest to your readers.
+CNPA and other state press associations offer a regular article on community health issues of interest to your readers.
 There is no charge for the material.

 National health reporters such as Trudy Lieberman provide bi-weekly news stories to help readers better understand the health issues in their community, state and nation.